 ESES-Sponsored Panel Discussion

 The vast majority of media attention has been focused on California, where flawed deregulation has wrecked havoc.
-We proposed ESES host an event that examines the other side of the coin -- states such as Illinois and Pennsylvania, that are doing things right.
-We would invite representatives from those states, economists, supportive third parties, Con Ed and others to participate.
+We proposed that ESES host an event that examines the other side of the coin — states such as Illinois and those in the PJM power grid, that are doing things right.
+We would invite representatives from those states, economists, supportive third parties — and even Con Ed and others — to participate.
 We would work through members of the coalition to secure these participants.
 And, we would of course invite the press to cover the event.

 Timing: SS+K to begin planning event week of May 28